PlaidCloud/website/content/en/docs/reference/kubernetes-api/authentication-resources/token-review-v1.md

 - **audiences** ([]string)

   Audiences is a list of the identifiers that the resource server presented with the token identifies as.
 Audience-aware token authenticators will verify that the token was intended for at least one of the audiences in this list.
-If no audiences are provided, the audience will default to the audience of the Kubernetes apiserver.
+If no audiences are provided, the audience will default to the audience of the PlaidCloud apiserver.

 - **token** (string)